 Yogesh wanted to serve the country by joining the police force while doing the physical exercise he started experiencing some breathing problems.
 After consulting to CHL hospital the report showed, the heart was pumping 15 to 20% less.
 From last 6 months, he had been facing severe heart problem.

 Out of two donated kidneys, one kidney was transplanted into Jayesh Mahendrabhai Thakkar, age 32, living in Ahmedabad and another kidney was transplanted into Ramesh Motilal Nagda, age 28, living in Neemuch, Madhya Pradesh.
 The liver was transplanted into Prakashbhai Mohanbhai Prajapati, age 40 living in Vadodara.
-This whole organ donation was done by Dr. Pranjal Modi, Dr. Jamal Rizvi and their team from IKDRC.
+Transplantation of kidney and liver did by Dr. Pranjal Modi, Dr. Jamal Rizvi and their team from IKDRC.

 This whole process of organ donation witnessed an invaluable cooperation of Kachrabhai’s wife Ashaben, son Sunnykumar, daughters Pooja and Shital, Nephew Naresh and Upendra, other family members, Neurosurgeon Dr. Kirit Shah, Neurophysician Dr.Paresh Zanzmera, Dr. A D Bam, Dr. Ankit Gajjar, Dr. Bishwas, Dr. Vikesh Revdiwala, Coordinators and staff of METAS and Wockhardt Hospital, President of Donate Life Nilesh Mandlewala, Secretary of Donate Life Rakesh Jain, Trustee Hemant Desai, CEO of Donate Life Nirav Mandlewala, Nimit Patel, Denish Satasiya, Asfaque Ibrahim, Subhash Jodhani, Dhaval Prajapati, Yogesh Prajapati and Jitendra More.